Gonorrhea |

 What are the signs and symptoms of gonorrhea?

+Although many men with gonorrhea may have no symptoms at all, some men have some signs or symptoms that appear two to five days after infection; symptoms can take as long as 30 days to appear.
+Symptoms and signs include a burning sensation when urinating, or a white, yellow, or green discharge from the penis.
+Sometimes men with gonorrhea get painful or swollen testicles.
 In women, the symptoms of gonorrhea are often mild, but most women who are infected have no symptoms.
 Even when a woman has symptoms, they can be so non-specific as to be mistaken for a bladder or vaginal infection.
 The initial symptoms and signs in women include a painful or burning sensation when urinating, increased vaginal discharge, or vaginal bleeding between periods.
 Women with gonorrhea are at risk of developing serious complications from the infection, regardless of the presence or severity of symptoms.
+Symptoms of rectal infection in both men and women may include discharge, anal itching, soreness, bleeding, or painful bowel movements.
+Rectal infection also may cause no symptoms.
+Infections in the throat may cause a sore throat but usually causes no symptoms.

 What are the complications of gonorrhea?

+Untreated gonorrhea can cause serious and permanent health problems in both women and men.
 In women, gonorrhea is a common cause of pelvic inflammatory disease (PID).
 About one million women each year in the United States develop PID.
 Women with PID do not necessarily have symptoms.
 When symptoms are present, they can be very severe and can include abdominal pain and fever.
 PID can lead to internal abscesses (pus-filled “pockets” that are hard to cure) and long-lasting, chronic pelvic pain.
 PID can damage the fallopian tubes enough to cause infertility or increase the risk of ectopic pregnancy.
 Ectopic pregnancy is a life-threatening condition in which a fertilized egg grows outside the uterus, usually in a fallopian tube.
+In men, gonorrhea can cause epididymitis, a painful condition of the testicles that can lead to infertility if left untreated.
+Gonorrhea can spread to the blood or joints.
+This condition can be life threatening.
+In addition, people with gonorrhea can more easily contract HIV, the virus that causes AIDS.
+HIV-infected people with gonorrhea are more likely to transmit HIV to someone else.

 How does gonorrhea affect a pregnant woman and her baby?